lpod/lpod-docs/level0.rst

 Methods
 ~~~~~~~

+append_element(element)
+  Append the given element as the last child of the root element.
+  If the argument is an existing element, it's appended as is.
+If it's an
+  XML string, it's parsed as a new element then appended.
+If it's a non-XML
+  flat string, a new element is created with the given string as its name (tag)
+  then appended.
+The appended element is returned.

+delete(element)
+  Deletes the given odf_element from the part.

+get_element(xpath_expr)
+  Returns the first odf_element matching the given XPath expression in the
+  whole part.
+Null is returned if no element matches.

 get_element_list(xpath_expr)
   Returns the list of odf_element matching the given XPath expression in the
   whole part.
 An empty list is returned if no element matches.

-get_element(xpath_expr)
+insert_element(element, position=pos_flag [, offset=pos_offset])
+  Like append_element(), but the element is inserted at a position that depends
+  on the optional parameters.
+This method just calls the insert_element() method
-  Returns the first odf_element matching the given XPath expression in the
+  of the odf_element class, with the root element as the context.
-  whole part.
-Null is returned if no element matches.

-serialize(pretty)
+serialize(pretty={true, false})
   Returns the part as an XML document string.
 If pretty is true, the XML is
   pretty printed.

-delete(child)
-    Deletes a child odf_element from the part.

 odf_element
 -----------